chengdongqiang/OrViT/README.md

 ```
 make refseq CPU=50
 ```
-Detach the screen terminal session: Press Control+A and Control+D
+Detach the screen terminal session: press Control+A and Control+D

-Reattach the screen terminal session: Run "screen -ls" to check the screen_session_ID, and "screen -r screen_session_ID" to reattach.
+Reattach the screen terminal session: run "screen -ls" to check the screen_session_ID, and run "screen -r screen_session_ID" to reattach.

 **Example 2: user's input file as the assembly contigs are DNA sequences**